shorepine/tulipcc/docs/tulip_flashing.md

 ## Flash Tulip from a compiled release

+If you've got an unflashed Tulip, just finished a DIY, or somehow messed up the flash / firmware, you can flash the entire Tulip and filesystem with one file from our releases.
 We aim to release versions of Tulip regularly.
 You can find the latest in our [releases section](https://github.com/bwhitman/tulipcc/releases).
 Find the `.bin` file for your type of Tulip:

  * Any DIY Tulip board based on the N16R8 (16MB flash): `N16R8`
  * Any DIY Tulip board based on the N32R8 (32MB flash): `N32R8`